gabriellegall/twitch_bi/README.md

 Here is how to run the project:
 1. Create a new project: `mkdir ~/twitch_bi`.
 2. Inside, create a `/data` folder: `mkdir data`.
-3. Pull, run the docker image with a bind-mount the `/data` folder, and pass the API variables:
+3. Pull, run the docker image with a bind-mount of the `/data` folder, and pass the API variables:
 ```bash
 docker pull gabriellegall/twitch-bi:latest
 docker run --rm -it -v "$(pwd)/data:/app/data" -e HEALTHCHECK_URL=https://hc-ping.com/xxx -e CLIENT_ID=xxx -e CLIENT_SECRET=xxx gabriellegall/twitch-bi:latest